This month’s walk is around Moss Valley, Wrexham.

 Moss Valley is the location for this month’s walk.
-The route comes in at just under five miles and should take you about two hours to complete.
+The route comes in at under five miles and should take about two hours to complete.
 It is relatively easy-going throughout, although a couple of sections will have you breathing heavily!

 You will experience all kinds of different terrain – there are areas of dense woodland, open grassland, coniferous woods and rolling hills.